sergei-mokeev/soku/README.md

 ```

-# Validation and custom serialize/deserialize
+# Validation and custom serialize and deserialize

 ```python
 import soku